penseipublicidade/website/docs/controls/textfield.md

 Whether to allow the platform to automatically format dashes.

 This flag only affects iOS versions 11 and above.
 As an example of what this does, two consecutive hyphen characters will be automatically replaced with one en dash, and three consecutive hyphens will become one em dash.

-Default is `True`.
+Defaults to `True`.

 ### `smart_quotes_type`

 Whether to allow the platform to automatically format quotes.

 This flag only affects iOS.
 As an example of what this does, a standard vertical double quote character will be automatically replaced by a left or right double quote depending on its position in a word.

-Default is `True`.
+Defaults to `True`.

 ### `suffix`